 A top annual consumer spending event //St. Patrick's Day, also known as the Feast of St. Patrick, is a long standing cultural...

-6th largest consumer spending event of the year //Easter arrives on April 9th in 2023.
+6th largest consumer spending event of the year //Easter arrived on April 9th in 2023.
 It is observed with religious services...

 4th largest consumer spending event of the year //Mother's Day occurs annually on the second Sunday of May and falls on May 14th...

-A top annual consumer spending event //Spring issues in graduation season as folks begin searching for gift ideas and plan...
+A top annual consumer spending event //Late spring issues in graduation season as folks gather to celebrate their high school...

 7th largest consumer spending event of the year //Father's Day occurs annually on the third Sunday of June and falls on June 8th...